Azure/fleet-networking/test/perftest/README.md

     * `workqueue_queue_duration_seconds` (a Prometheus histogram)

-    Note that due to AKS's architecture, metrics about the Kubernetes API server, the etcd backend, and a number of other control plane components are not available through the `kube-prometheus-stack` we install; you should be able to find these data through AKS instead.
+    Note that due to AKS's architecture, metrics about the Kubernetes API server, the etcd backend, and a number of other control plane components are not available through the `kube-prometheus-stack` installed; find these data through AKS instead.